Kirom/CheckPvPAssistant/DESCRIPTION.md

 A World of Warcraft addon that adds convenient access to [Check-PvP.fr](https://check-pvp.fr/) player profiles through right-click context menus.
 Supports LFG search results and applicants.

-**NEW in v1.2.0: Complete Mists of Pandaria Classic support!** The addon now works seamlessly across both Retail and MoP Classic with automatic version detection.
+**NEW in v1.3.0: Auto-close copy dialog!** The addon now automatically closes the copy dialog after Ctrl+C is pressed.

 ## 🎯 Key Features